 - Feelings or thoughts of terror

-Furthermore, taking LSD with other substances or alcohol can make side-effects more intense and can increase the likelihood of an overdose.
-In fact, if the individual is taking a medication for depression in which it changes the serotonin levels in their body, they could be at risk of a life-threatening reaction occurring when taking LSD.
-This fatal condition, called serotonin syndrome, happens when the levels of serotonin in one’s body reaches toxic levels, causing death.
+Furthermore, taking LSD with other substances or alcohol can intensify side effects and increase the likelihood of an overdose.
+For example, if the individual is taking medication for depression that changes the serotonin levels in their body, they could be at risk of a life-threatening reaction occurring when taking LSD.
+This potentially fatal condition, called serotonin syndrome, happens when serotonin levels in one’s body reach toxic levels, causing high heart rate, high blood pressure, headache, fever, seizure, irregular heartbeats, and even death.

-Additionally, LSD can cause some serious long-term side effects, which can occur even if someone is micro-dosing.
-In fact, the individual may experience “flashbacks” for days, months, or years after their last dose of LSD.
-This means that the individual may re-experience the drug’s effects suddenly and without warning even when they are not under the influence.
+Also, LSD can cause serious long-term side effects, even if someone is micro-dosing.
+The individual may experience “flashbacks” for days, months, or years after their last dose of LSD.
+This means that the individual may re-experience the drug’s effects suddenly and without warning, even when they are not under the influence.
 These flashbacks can be quite negative and disruptive for the individual.
-Furthermore, LSD can cause hallucinogen persisting perception disorder (HPPD), which can cause disturbances to the individual’s visual perception that make it hard for them to function in everyday life.
+Furthermore, LSD can cause hallucinogen persisting perception disorder (HPPD), which can cause disturbances to the individual’s visual perception, making it hard for them to function in everyday life.

-In addition, LSD affects the levels of serotonin in the brain, which may cause possible disruptions to the way the brain functions long-term.
-Because serotonin is responsible for the pleasure centers in the brain, LSD may change the way the brain processes rewards and how it feels pleasure.
-As such, withdrawing off LSD may cause depression, as levels of serotonin may drop significantly after taking the drug.
+In addition, LSD affects the serotonin levels in the brain, which may cause disruptions to how the brain functions long-term.
+Because serotonin is responsible for the pleasure centers in the brain, LSD may change how the brain processes rewards and how it feels pleasure—as such, withdrawing from LSD may cause depression, as serotonin levels may drop significantly after taking the drug.

 How to Get Help to Break The Addictive Cycle of LSD

-While it was mentioned previously that LSD is not technically addictive in nature, it is possible to become addicted to the effects it has on one’s mind and body.
-Furthermore, because one can become tolerant to the effects LSD has on the body, there is a greater possibility of increasingly taking more of the drug and abusing LSD long-term in order to achieve the original, desired effects.
-Lastly, many people who abuse LSD may end up taking more addictive drugs to satisfy their need to feel “euphoria”.
-This can lead to serious addiction issues for the user long-term.
+While it was mentioned previously that LSD is not technically addictive, it is possible to become addicted to the effects it has on one’s mind and body.
+Furthermore, because one can become tolerant to the effects LSD has on the body, there is a greater possibility of increasingly taking more of the drug and abusing LSD long-term to achieve the original, desired effects.
+Lastly, many people who abuse LSD may take more addictive drugs to satisfy their need to feel “euphoria.”
+This can lead to serious addiction issues for the user long term.

-In order to mitigate the possibility of an addiction from rising, it is, therefore, essential that one seek help at the first signs of drug abuse or addiction.
-Getting help from an all-comprehensive drug rehab facility is one of the best ways to ensure a person suffering from substance abuse lives a life of sobriety and fulfillment for the long-run.
+To mitigate the possibility of addiction from rising, it is, therefore, essential that one seek help at the first signs of drug abuse or addiction.
+Getting help from an all-comprehensive drug rehab facility is one of the best ways to ensure a person suffering from substance abuse lives a life of sobriety and fulfillment in the long run.